jamshaidsohail5/cube-lang/readme.md

 ### Map

 A `select` query can be used to apply a mapping function to transform datasets.
-In this example, we define a function that accepts a single value, and then apply this function to a list, to map each number to its square.
+In this example, we first define a function that accepts a single value, and then apply this function to map each number in a list to its square.

 ```lua
 function square(v as int) = v * v